 This course begins with a survey of the most pertinent Biblical material data pertaining to missions.
 From this data and the system of Reformed doctrine in general, the principles of missions are developed with appropriate reference to both message and method, bringing into view the work of missions both at home and abroad.
 Not open to Freshmen.
-Bible 206 is a prerequisite.
+At least one semester of Reformed Doctrine is prerequisite.